|

 Most have brightly coloured awnings, doorways and shutters, making up for the lack of flowers and gardens because of water shortages.

-The island has an extraordinary concentration of 18th and 19th Century buildings, many being opulent mansions built by wealthy merchants.
+Hydra island has an extraordinary concentration of 18th and 19th century buildings, many being opulent mansions built by wealthy merchants.
 Local building heritage by-laws forbid the construction of modern designs that would spoil the old world charm.

-Most of the island inhabitants have a rural, friendly warmth toward visitors.
+Most of the island inhabitants have a rural, friendly warmth toward visitors and holiday travellers.

-It's crucial that you book hotels, hostels or other accommodation well ahead if you're hoping to stay overnight or for several nights.
+To enjoy Hydra holiday travel it’s crucial that you book hotels, hostels or other holiday accommodation well ahead, whether you’re hoping to stay on Hydra island overnight or for several nights.

 It's often impossible to book a hotel room without advance notice.

-Hydra is close enough to Athens to allow a quick retreat back to the national capital if the weather turns sour or you're looking for sweatier nightlife to spice up your vacation.
+Hydra is close enough to Athens to allow a quick retreat back to the national capital if the weather turns sour or you’re looking for sweatier nightlife to spice up your holiday travel.

 If you've had enough of the island's picturesque natural attractions and historic charm, Hydra has more than enough shops to keep you busy, particularly on the waterfront, and plenty of bars.